 Two pets per campsite are allowed, subject to applicable fees and with proof of current vaccinations and appropriate licenses for dogs and cats.
 All pets must be registered at check-in and must be kept on a leash no longer than six feet at all times when not inside the RV or tent.
 Pets may not be left tied to trees or otherwise unattended at the campsite.
 Owners are responsible for cleaning up pet waste.
 For your safety, do not feed any wild or domestic animals other than your own pets.
 The City of Oakland Park's Oakland Bark dog park is within walking distance of Easterlin, and Markham has its own Barkham at Markham dog park a short distance from the campground.

-Camping fees vary based on residency, with residents of the tricounty area of Broward, Palm Beach, and Miami-Dade receiving discounts.
-Tricounty residents must show two proofs of residency.
+Camping fees are seasonally based.
 Reservations are highly recommended, especially during the peak season of November through April.
 Permit holder must be onsite during the duration of the stay.

 Reservations, which can be made at any time and are subject to availability, can be made by contacting the park office by phone.
 Parks will accept Visa, MasterCard, American Express, and Discover charge cards.
 Please see below for campground phone numbers and email addresses.

 Primitive Group Camping

-Primitive areas for youth groups are offered at eight regional parks: C.B.
-Smith, Deerfield Island, Easterlin, Everglades Holiday (currently under renovation), Markham, Quiet Waters, T.Y., and Vista View.
+Primitive areas for youth groups are offered at several regional parks: C.B.
+Smith, Deerfield Island, Markham, Quiet Waters, T.Y., and Vista View.
 This activity, popular with scouts, lets youngsters experience nature as it is, without utilities and other creature comforts.
 Organized nonprofit groups of supervised young people only are permitted to preregister at the park office for overnight camping at designated locations.